-The notice shall be posted on a bulletin board or other easily accessible public place clearly designated for that purpose in the Administration Building.
+The notice shall be posted on a bulletin board or other easily accessible public place clearly designated for that purpose in Buescher Hall.

 All interested news media organizations will be notified of all meetings of the Board of Trustees.

 B. Open Meetings